ionic-team/ionic-site/docs/v2/api/decorators/App/index.md

 <td>
 Enable Angular's production mode, which turns off assertions and other checks within the framework.
+Additionally, this config sets the return value of `isProd()` which is on the `IonicApp` instance.
 Defaults to `false`.
 </td>
 </tr>